mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 I am using the [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/) which is the only free edition available to students.
-I would assume this will come with a certain level of limitations over the other more expansive editions, however, I do not forsee this being an issue with this project.
+I would assume this will come with a certain level of limitations over the other more expansive editions, however, I do not foresee this being an issue with this project.
 Moreover, I am using the free version of GitHub which I assume will also have limitations over the paid for service.
 Again, I don't see this being an issue with this particular project.

 GitHub has limitations on file uploads and repository sizes.
 This even holds true on the paid for versions of the service.
-If the project progresses to be large, or maybe contain large datatsets, then we could potentially run into these size limitations and have to find alternative storage solutions.
+If the project progresses to be large, or maybe contain large datasets, then we could potentially run into these size limitations and have to find alternative storage solutions.

-As the team are working from a shared repository there is a possibility for merge conflicts to occurr if two or more people happen to edit the same file simultaneously.
+As the team are working from a shared repository there is a possibility for merge conflicts to occur if two or more people happen to edit the same file simultaneously.

 There is a lot of potential for error with the limitations of the teams individual and group abilities.
 There is a